tomaskala/aoc/README.md

 OCaml.
 After spending several hours trying to compile a piece of code that depended on the Base library, I gave up and rewrote the program in Haskell.
 When the user needs to install several complex build tools only to compile a simple hello world program, it's no wonder that OCaml is barely used.
+To keep the languages unique, I implemented day 20 in Java instead.

 1. [C](2022/01)
 2. [Bash](2022/02)